-Gatlinburg fires: 12 dead; little rest for responders in hunt for missing
+Gatlinburg fires: 13 dead; some residents allowed to check properties

 'Nothing in our pockets'

-Authorities said they would begin to allow the public access to burned areas in phases, starting this weekend in unincorporated parts of Sevier County and next week in sections of Gatlinburg.

-Officials will soon post information about damaged properties on a Facebook page, Gatlinburg Mayor Mike Werner said.
+Officials will post information about damaged properties on a Facebook page, Gatlinburg Mayor Mike Werner said.

-Some residents already have managed to see the destruction first-hand.
 Trevor Cates, 37, whose home was destroyed, also lost the church he attends.
-On Tuesday he walked through the charred remains of the Banner Baptist Church's buildings north of the city.
+On Tuesday he managed to walk through the charred remains of the Banner Baptist Church's buildings north of the city.

 "We had practically no warning," Cates said Thursday.
 "My wife and son ran through the home and grabbed a laundry basket full of pictures, our fire safe, my two Bibles, some changes of clothes and our two cats and one dog."